Disability Support update

-Following goverment guidelines we closed our office and suspended all social groups.
+Following goverment guidelines we closed our office on March 23rd 2020 and suspended all social groups.

 We then started offering different services as we knew that a lot of people in Nottingham and Nottinghamsire will need help during this Pandemic not just our clients.

-Now we offer the the following to ANYONE who needs help because they are vulnerable, sheilding, caring for loved ones, struggling with anxiety or mental health issues or because they are over 70.
+Our new services were offered the the following to ANYONE who needed help because they are vulnerable, sheilding, caring for loved ones, struggling with anxiety or mental health issues or because they are over 70.

 Weekend Meals Delivered